adobe/aepsdk-roku/Documentation/api-reference.md

 ### updateConfiguration

 > Call this function before using any other public APIs.
-For example, if calling sendEdgeEvent() without a valid configuration in the SDK, the SDK will drop the Edge event.
+For example, if calling sendEdgeEvent() without a valid configuration in the SDK, the SDK will drop the API call.

 ##### Syntax